 Today, El Puente High School has become highly accountable to the district, state, students, parents, and the community-at-large.
 With WASC accreditation and the resultant Schoolwide Action Plan for Continuous School Improvement, EPHS has A-G curriculum and coursework aligned with the comprehensive high school, membership with College Board and our student’s ability to take Advanced Placement (AP) courses through our online software, and our involvement with the California College Guidance Initiative (CCGI) that helps ensure all 6th-12th grade students have access to a systematic baseline of guidance and support as they plan, prepare, and pay for post-secondary education and training.
 El Puente has also placed a premium on attendance data and has expanded re-engagement practices using additional staff and more viable means of communication with parents.
 All of the above practices require the ability to acquire data, analyze that data, and use it to further improve EPHS’ new status as a trustworthy, high-quality institution that more and more students are now considering a “school of choice”.

-The exemplary practices articulated above constitute what all continuation high schools should strive for and it started with a five-year plan in 2016 to go from an under-valued and under-resourced school that struggling students were merely “sent” to, to a viable alternative to the comprehensive high school offering all of the college and career readiness preparations, highly qualified teachers, district financial support, accreditation, and social services/mental health supports needed for a successful post-secondary transition.
+The exemplary practices articulated above constitute what all continuation high schools should strive for and it started with a five-year plan in 2016 to go from an under-valued and under-resourced school that struggling students were merely “sent” to, to a viable alternative to the comprehensive high school offering all of the college and career readiness, preparations, a caring and highly qualified teacher, district financial support, accreditation, and social services/mental health supports needed for a successful post-secondary transition.
 Through hard work and a sustained commitment from the EPHS leadership and staff, district and Board support, record completion/graduation rates, and a “re-branding” of the school in the eyes of the community, El Puente High School is enjoying a renaissance that will continue well into the future and be perceived as a valuable asset in the community should a parent’s son or daughter need the unique environment and kinds of supports an alternative placement has to offer.

 Firebaugh-Las Deltas Adult School History

 Firebaugh-Las Deltas Adult School (CDS# #10738091030568) was founded in 1995 in order to provide adult learners (18 years and older) with academic instruction and English language acquisition that was necessary for employment, better access to services and government agencies, pursuing the process for U.S citizenship, or a high school diploma.
 The program was offered at a variety of locations throughout the years, including local church facilities, until a permanent campus was developed to house all of the alternative and adult education programs.
-Firebaugh-Las Deltas Adult School consists of three classrooms that accommodate students in both morning and evening sessions.
+Firebaugh-Las Deltas Adult School consists of two classrooms that accommodate students in both morning and evening sessions.
 Courses include ESL Civic Participation, ESL Citizenship Preparation, and the High School Diploma Program where students take A-G approved courses online leading to a high school diploma.
 Firebaugh-Las Deltas Adult School is accredited through Accrediting Commission for Schools/ Western Association of Schools and Colleges (ACS/WASC).